EdoardoMaragliano/PhysicsSimulations/Materia/FractalIslandsGrowth/readme.md

 #### Dependencies
 - ROOT libraries for visualization (`TRandom3.h`, `TGraph.h`, `TApplication.h`, etc.).
 - `Reticolo.hpp` header file defining the `Reticolo` class for lattice operations.

-#### Note
-This simulation code provides a flexible framework for studying lattice growth dynamics and can be easily extended to incorporate additional features or optimizations.

 # Reticolo Class